gwgundersen/anno/README.md

-Anno is a simple, lightweight note-taking program.
+Anno is a simple, lightweight, and local note-taking program.

 # Motivation